mgechev/blog.mgechev.com/_posts/2013-12-18-inheritance-services-controllers-in-angularjs.md

 });
 {% endhighlight %}

-This pattern is definitely much more useful when you need to inject some dependencies to the parent service.
+This pattern is definitely much more useful when you need to inject some dependencies to the parent service before inheriting it.

 ### module.service

-Usually I call the variables attached to my scope View Models and some special services &#8211; Models.
+Usually I call the variables attached to my scope View Models and the special services, which encapsulate the business logic &#8211; Models.
 I implement these services with something close to the [Active Record Pattern][4].
 My models are usually responsible for talking to the server, sometimes directly but usually through a [Gateway][5].
 For the creation of these models I prefer to use `module.service` method.
 Internally these services are created through the `instantiate` [method][6].

 Why I prefer using service instead of factory?
-Well, may be I&#8217;m a confused developer who don&#8217;t understand the true power of the prototypal inheritance used with pure object literals but I prefer to use the classical style for my models.
+Well, may be I&#8217;m a confused developer who doesn&#8217;t understand the true power of the prototypal inheritance used with object literals, however I prefer to use the classical one for my models.
 By using it I can create a set of constructor functions which model my domain pretty well.
-Who knows for large project I may decide to use MDD and generate all my models from some fancy UML diagrams&#8230;
+One day I may decide to use MDD and generate all my models from some fancy UML diagrams&#8230;

 Here is an example of how you can take advantage of the Klassical inheritance pattern for AngularJS services created with `module.service`: